Living in Stephenville, Texas

 When looking for a new place to call home, the most challenging decision is finding a place that truly fits your lifestyle.
 Whether that lifestyle is that of a weekend rancher or full-time cowboy, maybe you are just someone looking for a place to get away.
 From a modern city’s hustle to the small-town dynamics and traditions, one midway area between this is Stephenville, Texas.

-The variety of real estate available is beyond compare.
+The variety of real estate available in Stephenville is beyond compare.
 From homes on acreage for sale near arenas for easy access to events to homes for sale near Tarleton, there are small and larger homes available for sale.
 There are ranches for first-timers or downsizing cowboy families, and horse ranches for sale at the edge of city limits.
 There is even acreage available and ready for your custom-built home on the range.

 Stephenville is Big Enough

 Located just under two hours southwest of Dallas and one and a half hours from Waco, Stephenville is a suburban cowboy city with a population of 20,000.
 This conservative-based city includes cowboys of all levels and many young professionals with small-town values.
 Located within easy distance to major airports and metropolitan shopping Rodeo cowboys are drawn to Stephenville’s rich rodeo history.
 It earned the name ‘Cowboy Capital of the World.’
 Big enough to engage your need for entertainment, but small enough to avoid significant city traffic.

 Home to the most professional rodeo cowboys and cowgirls in the world, including Ty Murray and Jess Lockwood.
 Stephenville also hosts the Cowboy Capital Walk of Fame.
 The Lone Star Arena hosts many rodeos, roping, barrel races, cutting, and bull ridings, as well as concerts.
 The premier event of the year is the CCPRA Rodeo, known for its one of a kind high energy show, including a fashion show, regional food, fundraising raffles and auctions, BBQ cookoff, parade, and is in conjunction with Stephenville’s annual Rodeo Heritage Week.